slashid/docusaurus-slashid-login/packages/docusaurus-theme-slashid/README.md

         oidcClientID: "optional OIDC client ID",
         oidcProvider: "optional OIDC provider name",
         forceLogin: "boolean flag to determine if login is required",
-        baseURL: "optional base API URL for the SDK, defaults to the sandbox environment",
+        baseURL: "optional base API URL for the SDK, defaults to the production environment",
-        sdkURL: "optional base SDK page URL for the SDK, defaults to the sandbox environment", },
+        sdkURL: "optional base SDK page URL for the SDK, defaults to the production environment", },

     themes: ["@slashid/docusaurus-theme-slashid"],